The TEAMER program has three over-arching goals:

 TEAMER strives to be transparent and fair, and the Management Team is open to feedback as the program develops.
 Please contact us if you have questions or concerns.

-\ Please subscribe, follow and spread the word to interested colleagues to do the same.
+Please subscribe, follow and spread the word to interested colleagues to do the same.
+More information on the TEAMER homepage.

 Questions about TEAMER can be directed to the TEAMER Network Director at email@example.com.